Haram |Original temple jewllery | Lakshmi Pendant with V Haram around W Pearls | Long Haram | TJSKN4, TJAN008

-Round Stud | 1 Line | Temple Jewellery
+Stud | Bharatanatyam Earrings | Original Temple Jewellery |

-Single chutty | Original Temple Jewellery
+Mattal | 5 Stone Mattal | Original Temple Jewellery

-Kunjalam | Original Temple Jewellery
+Adjustable Ring | Original Temple Jewellery

 Original Temple Jewellery are the traditional dance jewellery used for Indian classical dance forms like Bharatnatyam and Kuchipudi.

-Β These Jewellery are fully hand made with the base metal of pure silver and covered with Gold Foil to give the most authentic look to dancers.
+These Jewellery are fully hand made with the base metal of pure silver and covered with Gold Foil to give the most authentic look to dancers.

 Frequently Asked Questions